 \subsection{Qualitative results}

 We examined interactions and interview data across the structured tasks and unstructured exploration.
-Overall we found several key insights into participants' experiences with ChainBuddy: \begin{itemize} \item ChainBuddy helps users in overcoming the "blank page problem," converting vague ideas into concrete workflow drafts. \item ChainBuddy's requirement gathering process helped participants elicit user goals and criteria, provided a structured way to present requirements, and expanded user thinking. \item Participants perceived that the assistant reduced effort, sped up their workflow and alleviated the learning curve of using the baseline interface. \item ChainBuddy surpassed participants' expectations, with its capabilities surprising users. \item Participants with substantial prior experience in prompt engineering perceived that ChainBuddy aided their prompt engineering process. \item Concerns about potential bias or influence on their problem-solving approach after interacting with the assistant. \end{itemize} We first expand on these findings in the sections below and then discuss the interaction patterns identified by the study
+Overall we found several key insights into participants' experiences with ChainBuddy:

+\begin{itemize} \item ChainBuddy helps users in overcoming the "blank page problem," converting vague ideas into concrete workflow drafts. \item ChainBuddy's requirement gathering process helped participants elicit user goals and criteria, provided a structured way to present requirements, and expanded user thinking. \item Participants perceived that the assistant reduced effort, sped up their workflow and alleviated the learning curve of using the baseline interface. \item ChainBuddy surpassed participants' expectations, with its capabilities surprising users. \item Participants with substantial prior experience in prompt engineering perceived that ChainBuddy aided their prompt engineering process. \item Concerns about potential bias or influence on their problem-solving approach after interacting with the assistant. \end{itemize}

+We first expand on these findings in the sections below and then discuss the interaction patterns identified by our user study.